sebastianhaberey/goxgui/README.md

 - PyQt (matching the above Python / Qt versions)
 - pycrypto 2.6

+goxtool will be installed with goxgui, so you don't need to install it manually.

 Installation
 ------------

+Please note: **you must make sure all prerequisites are installed**, otherwise the application will not work.

     git clone --recursive git://github.com/sebastianhaberey/goxgui.git
     cd goxgui/run